In this section

 Want to Collaborate with

 RFU is committed to supporting its key clinical partners and students in conducting evidence-based research and is seeking opportunities to work with our clinical partners to promote scholarship.
-To this process, RFU brings the resources of a fully accredited research university and the Joanna Briggs Institute (JBI).
+To this process, RFU brings the resources of a fully accredited research university and JBI.
 Some examples of these resources include:

 - Citi Training